-Child protection practitioners (CPP) undertake assessment, planning and interventions for children assessed as being at risk of harm in parental care.
+Child protection practitioners (CPP) undertake assessment, planning, and interventions for children assessed as being at risk of harm in parental care.
+Child protection practitioners meet with the child, their carers, significant others and professionals in contact with the child to formulate their assessment.

 In some cases, children subject to protection orders may be contracted to an agency.
-Child Protection remains responsible for case planning and other statutory functions.
-All children involved with Child Protection are actively monitored to ensure allocation of the most urgent cases where children are at highest risk.
+Child protection remains responsible for case planning and other statutory functions.
+All children involved with Child protection are actively monitored to ensure the allocation of the most urgent cases where children are at the highest risk.